Dave Raimey: Toronto Argonauts (1969-1975)

 Over his 10-year career, six at running back, Raimey rushed for 5,528 yards and 25 touchdowns on 883 carries for a 6.3 yard per rush average.
 He also intercepted 15 passes, two of which he returned for touchdowns.

 Personal life and later years

 Raimey married Marlena Price in the fall of 1962.
+His grandchildren Aden and Mila Holloway are both college basketball players.

 Raimey was inducted into the Winnipeg Blue Bombers Hall of Fame in 1989.
 In February 2000, he was selected for the Canadian Football Hall of Fame.
 He was inducted in September 2000 at age 59.
 As of December 2000, Raimey was living in Dayton, Ohio, where he was renovating a storefront in the city's Wright-Dunbar Historic District.